rcghpge/lnos/docs/README.md

 > For mainline Arch Linux, we recommend a stable installation and following the official [Arch Linux installation guide](https://wiki.archlinux.org/title/Installation_guide) for the most accurate and up-to-date instructions.
 > Please see mainline LN OS dev at source tree for the most up to date build: [LN OS](https://github.com/uta-lug-nuts/LnOS.git)

-The LN Project is a custom Linux distribution based on Arch Linux, designed for University of Texas at Arlington (UTA) students.
-It aims to provide a lightweight, flexible, and powerful environment tailored to the needs of engineering students.The distro supports both x86_64 and ARM architectures (e.g., Raspberry Pi), ensuring compatibility with a wide range of student hardware.
+The LN Project is a custom Linux distribution based on Arch Linux, originally designed for University of Texas at Arlington (UTA) students.
+It aims to provide a lightweight, flexible, and powerful environment tailored to the needs of engineering students.
+The distro supports both x86_64 and ARM architectures (e.g., Raspberry Pi), ensuring compatibility with a wide range of student hardware.

 * First focused discipline is Computer Science (CS).